 So what are the “O Antiphons” and why are they special?
 These seven antiphons are prayed immediately before the Magnificat during Vespers the week before Christmas.
 Each antiphon begins with the exclamation “Oh!” which is why they are popularly called the “O Antiphons.”

-Believing that God—who exists outside of time—entered into time at the nativity of Christ, the O Antiphons do not remain strictly wrought with longing, rather they anticipate Christ’s ready response to our cries.
+Since we know that God—Who exists outside of time—entered into time at the Nativity of Christ, the O Antiphons do not remain strictly wrought with longing, but rather, they anticipate Christ’s ready response to our cries.

 In fact, Our Lord’s answer is included within the O Antiphons as an acronym.
 If you take the first letter of each Latin title, beginning with the last (Emmanuel) and working backward to the first (Sapientia), it spells ERO CRAS, which means “Tomorrow I will come” in Latin!
 Even in the depths of Advent, buried amongst our longing and anticipation, we are gifted with the certainty of Christ’s coming.

 As you begin your final preparations for Christmas, consider praying the O Antiphons.
-Alongside beautiful chant renditions of these antiphons, graciously shared with us by St. Joseph College Seminary, we have collected short verses from Scripture that corresponds with each days antiphon.
+Alongside beautiful chant renditions of these antiphons, graciously shared with us by St. Joseph College Seminary, we have collected short verses from Scripture that correspond with each day’s antiphon.
 We have also written some meditations for you to accompany them.

 December 17th: O Sapientia (O Wisdom)